2012themove/SAL1Tenth-code/README.md

 # SAL1Tenth-code
 Code for the SAL1Tenth cars.
-Supports
+Supports all new cars added to the SAL Lab